 You may pay by check or money order via mail.
 You can make payments through your bank checking account via online billpay.
 You may also pay by electronic check or debit/credit card through our website.
 Website payments are limited to $2,000 and processing fees apply.
 Full pay-offs (see “Can I prepay?”) are not accepted through the website.

 Please refer to your statement for the company that services your property.
 A current listing of properties are listed on the utility company page.

-If you pay off the assessment in full, you will receive the 6% discount on all remaining assessments beyond 12 months.
+If you pay off the assessment in full, you will receive a discount on all remaining assessments beyond 12 months.
 A release of your lot from the declaration will be submitted to Maryland land records and a recorded copy will be forwarded to you by our attorney.
 Please allow six months for this to process.
 Once this assessment has been paid in full, should you sell your home, no refund will be issued.
 However, you will have a resale advantage over neighboring homes which are still subject to the assessment.